 Medical bills and recovery time after a car accident caused by work zone mistakes

-Our client who suffered injuries as a result of the car accident caused by a temporary light fixture had to cover medical bills for the hospital emergency room, CT Scans and MRI Imaging tests, and various consultations with neurologists and follow-ups.
-His recovery process has taken over a year, with some continuing side effects remaining.
+Our client who suffered injuries as a result of the car accident caused by a temporary light fixture had to cover medical bills for the hospital emergency room, CT Scans and MRI Imaging tests, and various consultations with neurologists or follow-ups and other medical costs.
+His recovery process took over a year, with some continuing side effects still remaining.

-However, rest assured that when you have been hurt because of someone else's negligence, you should not be held responsible to pay out-of-pocket the cost of the medical bills that will accumulate.
+However, when you have been injured due to someone else's negligent behavior, you should not be held responsible to pay out-of-pocket the cost of the medical attention and medical treatment, costs that will accumulate.

-If you were hurt in a car accident and you don't know what to do, it's important to contact an experienced car accident attorney for legal advice.
+If you were hurt in a car crash and you don't know what to do, it's important to contact an experienced motor vehicle crash attorney for legal advice and legal representation.

-How can a Miami lawyer help you after a work zone car accident?
+How can a Miami auto accident lawyer help you after a work zone car accident?

-If you get injured in a work zone car accident in Florida, you may file a claim to recover money for your medical damages and pain and suffering.
-This can be a complicated legal procedure because of the possibility that multiple parties may be responsible for the accident.
+If you get injured in a work zone car accident in Florida, you may file an injury claim to recover money for damages and pain and suffering.
+This can be a complicated claims process due to the possibility that other party may be responsible for the accident.

 That is where a good Florida car accident lawyer comes into play.
-Clients highly recommend Sean Cleary because he is professional, experienced, dedicated and compassionate, he can sift through and litigate these claims.
-After consulting with an accident reconstructionist, as well as other experts, which may be necessary to determine liability, Sean Cleary will help you recover the maximum amount you are entitled to.
+Clients highly recommend Sean M. Cleary, a professional, experienced, dedicated and compassionate injury attorney who can sift through and litigate these claims.
+After consulting with an accident reconstructionist, as well as other experts, which may be necessary to determine liability, Sean will fight to recover the maximum compensation you are entitled to.

-The same rules don't always apply to work zone accidents as those you would see in other types of traffic accidents.
-Public involvement in such projects, specialized work zone laws, and negligence standards, can quickly make difficult the way you seek compensation for your injuries.
+The same rules don't always apply to work zone accidents as those our law sets for other types of car crashes.
+Public involvement in such projects, specialized work zone laws and negligence standards can quickly complicate the legal action seeking fair compensation for serious injuries.

-Sometimes it may be easier to prove liability because of the additional safety laws in place in work zones.
-Other times, however, especially when a government becomes a defendant, making claims can be complicated and time-consuming, a situation that sometimes is intended to deter litigation even when a government is partially liable for your injuries.
+Sometimes it may be easier to prove liability using the additional safety laws in place in work zones.
+Other times, however, especially when a government is named as a defendant, filing injury claims can be complicated and time-consuming, a situation that sometimes is intended to deter litigation even when a government is partially liable for your severe injuries.

-If you or a loved one was injured in a construction zone car accident in Miami-Dade, Monroe, Broward, Fort Lauderdale, and Palm Beach Counties, Sean M. Cleary is the personal injury lawyer you need.
-Call today at 305.416.9805 for a free, no-risk consultation about your car accident or contact us online.
+If you or a loved one was injured in a construction zone vehicle crash in Miami-Dade, Monroe, Broward, Fort Lauderdale and Palm Beach Counties, Sean M. Cleary is the personal injury lawyer you need.
+Call today at 305.416.9805 for a free initial consultation for your car accident or contact us online.